UPDATE: Membership is currently closed. In the meantime, you may review the following criteria.

 ■ Be posted on behalf of yourself – not hosted by or on behalf of a third party organization.

 The Recipe ReDux was developed as a fun and social way to provide great tasting, healthful recipes based on whole foods and sound nutrition principals.
 As we strive to include as many members as possible, we require that all members adhere to these standards.
-Membership application is based different factors, including a review of previous recipes and blog postings.
+The membership application is based different factors, including a review of previous recipes and blog postings.
 Special consideration for membership is given for bloggers who:

 - Are a Registered Dietitian Nutritionist, APD or RD2Be